Makuake Advent Calendar 2022の記事の7日目です!

 3. Generate the Radar

-Once the Radar is generated, you’ll be redirected to a link like this:
+Once the Radar is generated, you will be redirected to a link like this:

 http://localhost:8080/?sheetId=http%3A%2F%2Flocalhost%3A8080%2Ffiles%2Fradar.json